Georgia judge eases ballot access for third-party candidates - NewsBreak

 Georgia judge eases ballot access for third-party candidates

-ATLANTA (AP) — Third-party candidates will now need to collect fewer signatures to run for congressional seats and other elected offices in Georgia.
+Third-party candidates will now need to collect fewer signatures to run for congressional seats and other elected offices in Georgia.
 U.S. District Judge Leigh Martin May wrote in a ruling Friday that the state must allow third-party candidates for non-statewide offices to appear on the ballot if they collect the signatures of 1% of registered voters, The Atlanta Journal-Constitution reported.
-That's the same threshold required to run for statewide office in Georgia.www.nhregister.com
+That's the same threshold required to run for statewide office in Georgia.www.fresnobee.com

 Comments / 0